 The standard G6 system consisted of an in-dash AM/FM/CD single-disc player with six speakers.
 XM satellite radio and an MP3 player were added to the package later on.
 The premium system used the same radio with an 8-speaker Monsoon system.
-The G6's Driver Information Center was built into the radio, which means you'll need adapters that will allow you to retain that function and others (more details below).
+On some 2005-2008 G6 models, the Driver Information Center was built into the radio, so you'll need the right adapter to retain that function and others.

 Getting to the G6's radio takes a bit of work (Crutchfield Research Photo)